-CV150 allows the selection of one of two base motor control algorithms.
+CVI50 allows the selection of one of two base motor control algorithms.
 The CV value range is 0-1.

-This corresponds with: CVI50=0 Algorithm I is in control.
-CVI50=1 Algorithm 2 is in control.
+CVI50=0 Algorithm I is in control.
+CVI50=I Algorithm 2 is in control

 Each of the two algorithms can be further adjusted by use of their associated CVs.